carlosloureda/udacity-mentorship-reactjs/packages/react-redux-udacity/README.md

 We will convert the `index.html` file a React app using Redux.
 Hurrai!.
 Remember to go to the the [todos](./todos/index.html) Begin by importing the scripts for React, ReactDOM and Babel.
 And add a new babel script with the scheleton of the classes.

+- Lesson Challenge

+Read these articles: [Component State](https://medium.com/netscape/component-state-vs-redux-store-1eb0c929277) vs [Redux Store and React + Redux Architecture : Separation of Concerns](https://medium.freecodecamp.org/react-redux-architecture-part-1-separation-of-concerns-812da3b08b46).
+Answer the following questions and share your answers with your classmates:

+1. Explain how React interplays with Redux.

+2. Give an example that illustrates the Separation of Concerns Principle.

 ## Lesson 5: Asynchronous Redux (2h 30min)

 You’ll learn to better abstract asynchronous events by creating your own custom Thunk middleware and adding it to your store.
+We are going to add our data to an external API.

 ## Lesson 6: react-redux (2h)